makeplans/makeplans-api/readme.md

 *Not yet implemented - limits might change*

 You can perform up to 50 requests per 10 second period from the same IP address for the same account.
 If you exceed this limit, you'll get a 429 Too Many Requests response for subsequent requests.
-Check the `Retry-After` header to see how many seconds to wait before retrying the request.
+Check the `Retry-After` HTTP-header to see how many seconds to wait before retrying the request.

 ### 5xx - Server error